ReeceGoding/Frustration-One-Year-With-R/README.md

     language would prepare you for.
 It and its many answers are very much worth a read.

--   Lists are the parent class of data frames, which are mandatory for anyone who wants to do stats in R, and most of the problems with lists are inherited by data frames.
+-   Lists are the parent class of data frames.
+Data frames are mandatory for anyone who wants to do stats in R and most of the problems with lists are inherited by data frames.
 This makes the oddities of lists unavoidable.